minetest/minetestmapper/README.rst

     Limit area to specific geometry, e.g. ``--geometry -800:-800+1600+1600``

 zoom:
-    "Zoom" the image by using more than one pixel per block.
+    "Zoom" the image by using more than one pixel per node.
     Currently this only uses one color per block (even when zoomed) e.g. ``--zoom 4``